Generalized Feller processes and Markovian lifts of stochastic Volterra processes: the affine case: Introduction

 With this article we aim to bridge this gap and introduce a functional analytic setting which clearly shows that it is an advantage to consider Markovian lifts right from the beginning without solving the Volterra equation in the first place.
 As a particular important example we deal with Volterra processes whose kernels are Laplace transforms of (signed) measures (see Section \ref{sec:markovianlift}).
 Their Markovian lifts can be represented in terms of signed measure valued processes which can be treated in a systematic way comparable to Feller processes on locally compact state spaces.
 In particular, we demonstrate that many results in the realm of stochastic Volterra processes appear transparent and clearly structured in this framework.
 Indeed, thanks to the generalized Feller theory introduced in \cite{doetei:10} many properties and theorems can be formulated abstractly while in the literature so far often rather concrete and example-like specifications have been considered.
 The passage to these \emph{generalized} Feller processes is necessary, since no \emph{standard} Feller formulation is available due to the lack of local compactness, as demonstrated in Example \ref{ex:local_compactness}.
 This is in contrast to superprocesses, see, e.g.~\cite{daw:12}, which take values in spaces of nonnegative measures which are locally compact when the underlying space is compact.

-We do also believe that the presented theory of generalized Feller semigroups and processes is a natural framework for analyzing SPDEs valid also far beyond Markovian lifts of stochastic Volterra processes: it opens the door to treat for instance large deviations, long term behaviors, or asymptotic results in a generic framework.
+We do also believe that the presented theory of generalized Feller semigroups and processes is a natural framework for analyzing SPDEs valid also far beyond Markovian lifts of stochastic Volterra processes: it opens the door to treat large deviations, long term behavior, numerical procedures, or asymptotic results in a general and simple framework.

 This first article takes as guiding example affine Volterra processes on $\mathbb{R}_+$ of the form